joerick/pyinstrument/README.md

 | cProfile     | `█████████████████████████████          `  0.61s   |      84%
 | profile      | `██████████████████████████████████...██`  6.79s   |    2057%

-This overhead is important a lot can distort your timings.
-When using a tracing profiler, code that makes a lot of Python function calls could appear to take longer than code that does not.
+But low overhead is also important because it can distort the results.
+When using a tracing profiler, code that makes a lot of Python function calls invokes the profiler a lot, making it slower.
+This distorts the results, and might lead you to optimise the wrong part of your program!

 ### Full-stack recording

-The standard Python profilers [`profile`][1] and [`cProfile`][2] produce output where time is totalled according to the time spent in each function.
+The standard Python profilers [`profile`][1] and [`cProfile`][2] show you a big list of functions, ordered by the time spent in each function.
-This is great, but it falls down when you profile code where most time is spent in framework code that you're not familiar with.
+This is great, but it can be difficult to interpret _why_ those functions are getting called.
+It's more helpful to know why those functions are called, and which parts of user code were involved.

 [1]: http://docs.python.org/2/library/profile.html#module-profile
 [2]: http://docs.python.org/2/library/profile.html#module-cProfile

-Here's an example of profile output when using Django.
+For example, let's say I want to figure out why a web request in Django is slow.
+If I use cProfile, I might get this:

     151940 function calls (147672 primitive calls) in 1.696 seconds